 Hightower Carbon CC X01 Eagle Mountain Bike

-Santa Cruz combines the new lower-link suspension with flip-chip technology for adaptable geometry, so you can slacken things up for park laps with your crew, and steepen things, lifting the bottom bracket, and bringing in the head tube to a steeper angle for taking on all-out endurance backcountry expeditions, where every pedal stroke takes you further from the last cell tower, and you don't turn around until the sun is down, or you're out of water.
-The switch is easy to make with the turn of an Allen wrench, and changes the geometry quite significantly.
-The bike comes to you in Low mode, with a head tube angle that sits low and long at 65.2-degrees, perking up to 65.5 in High mode, while the seat tube angle shifts from 76.7 in Low, up to 77.1-degrees in High for a pedal-friendly position that's ready for attacking climbs.
+Santa Cruz combines the new lower-link suspension with flip-chip technology for adaptable geometry, allowing you to slacken things out for park laps with your crew, or steepen things up for taking on epic backcountry missions with thousands of feet of vertical gain.
+The switch is easy to make with the turn of a hex key, and changes the geometry quite significantly.
+The bike comes to you in Low mode, with a head tube angle that sits low and long at 65.2-degrees, perking up to 65.5 in High mode, while the seat tube angle shifts from 76.7 in Low, up to 77.1-degrees in High for a pedal-friendly position that's ready to attack the climbs.

-While changes have happened left and right on the Hightower, one thing remains a constant, and that's Santa Cruz's carbon frame construction, with its legendary strength and unwavering stiffness.
+One thing you can always count on with Santa Cruz is their industry-leading carbon frame construction that provides legendary strength and unwavering stiffness.
 This particular Hightower benefits from the top-shelf Carbon CC layup, which drops weight, thanks to its use of a higher-end carbon, resin, and manufacturing process that sheds grams without sacrificing an ounce of strength or stiffness.
 You can count on this lighter Carbon CC version to drop anywhere from 250-to-280-grams below the lower-spec Carbon C model, making it well worth the upgrade if you covet a lighter build.

-Santa Cruz pairs up the CC level carbon of this Hightower with cherry-picked components to maximize strength, efficiency, and your dollar.
-It aims to please with a RockShox Ulimate suspension package that softens harsh blows from unruly rock gardens, and gobbles up small bumps to keep traction locked in on steep climbs.
-The suspension partners up with SRAM's X01 Eagle 12-speed drivetrain to provide plenty of range on the days that tickle 5-digit ascent numbers, and offer you a lofty bailout cog that helps save you from hiking a bike up the steepest climbs.
+Santa Cruz pairs up the CC level carbon of this Hightower with cherry-picked components to maximize performance, efficiency, and reliability.
+It aims to please with top-of-the-line suspension from RockShox and Fox to soften harsh blows from unruly rock gardens and gobble up small bumps to keep traction locked in on technical climbs.
+The suspension partners up with SRAM's X01 Eagle 12-speed drivetrain to provide plenty of range on the days that tickle 5-digit ascent numbers, and offer you SRAM's new 52-tooth bailout cog to help save you from hiking your bike up the steepest climbs.

-- Lower-link driven VPP improves small bump compliance
+- Lower-link driven suspension improves small bump compliance

 - Carbon CC frame reduces weight without sacrificing strength, stiffness